kapawlak/temp_lab_host/Courses/345/3L/references.md

 ## Standard Deviation
 The width of the histogram is characterized by the standard deviation.
 The standard deviation tells use that if were to make another measurement there is a 68% chance that our new measurement would be within one standard deviation of the mean.

-The standard deviation is calculate with following equation:
+The standard deviation is calculated with the following equation:

 :::Equation
 $$